anoble2020/triggerframework/README.md

 ### TriggerDispatcher

 Defines the trigger dispatching architecture.
 Invokes the appropriate methods on the handler (ITriggerHandler) depending on the trigger context.
+Ensures all trigger contexts only execute once.

 #### Example